MAI-Medicine-for-AI/DSA/cases/table.md

 Each case is formatted using the DSA-1 clinical taxonomy, and includes structured fields such as symptoms, severity, mechanisms, and interventions.

+## Submit Your Own Case

+Do you have an interesting or concerning AI anomaly to report?
+You can contribute by submitting a structured case using the DSA-1 format.
+Click the button below to open a GitHub form where you can describe the observed failure, its context, severity, and any evaluations or interventions performed.

+No programming knowledge is required — just fill out the form fields and submit.
+Your report will be published anonymously.

+> 📌 All case submissions are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) and will be included in this public registry.

 <a class="btn" href="https://github.com/MAI-Medicine-of-Artificial-Intelligence/DSA/issues/new?template=case_report.yml">
   🩺 Report a Case